Arc Flash Death - A Preventable Outcome

 What Causes an Arc Flash Death?

 Employers and workers alike must prioritize rigorous safety protocols to mitigate hazards.
 Lockout/tagout (LOTO) procedures, designed to prevent accidental energization of circuits, are essential but frequently ignored or improperly implemented.
 Thorough risk assessments before initiating electrical work could save lives, yet they are often treated as a formality rather than a necessity.
 Companies that invest in safety programs emphasizing proper installation techniques and adherence to standards significantly reduce the likelihood of fatalities.
-In contrast, those that cut corners place workers in deadly situations where a single mistake can lead to irreversible consequences.
+In contrast, those who cut corners place workers in deadly situations where a single mistake can lead to irreversible consequences.

 How Can It Be Prevented?